 ]For more details, including a full list of individual Board members and their professional experience, visit our Corporate Governance website.

 Through a formal survey or other appropriate means, the Corporate Governance and Nominating Committee leads the Board through an annual self-evaluation process to determine whether it and its Committees are functioning optimally.

-Holders of AT&T common stock represented at our Annual Meeting are entitled to 1 vote per share on each matter brought for a vote.
-We require the presence or proxy of stockholders representing at least 40% of the common stock shares to reach a quorum for conducting business.
-All matters are determined by a majority of votes cast – the number of votes cast “for” a matter exceeds the number of votes cast “against” such matter – unless a greater number is required by law or our Certificate of Incorporation for the proposed action.
-If the proxy is submitted and no voting instructions are provided, the designated persons will vote the shares for the election of the Board of Directors’ nominees and in accordance with the recommendations of the Board of Directors on the other subjects listed on the proxy card and at their discretion on any other matter that may properly come before the meeting.
+AT&T common stockholders are entitled to 1 vote per share on each matter brought for a vote at our Annual Meeting.
+We require the presence or proxy of stockholders representing at least 40% of the outstanding shares of common stock to reach a quorum for conducting business.
+Matters are determined by a majority of votes cast – the number of votes cast “for” a matter exceeds the number of votes cast “against” such matter – unless a greater number is required by law or by our Certificate of Incorporation for the proposed action.

 Corporate Social Responsibility Governance

 AT&T’s commitment to corporate responsibility means embedding it across our business, with strong governance at every level of the company.